chayes270/taxi-demand-analysis-sql-python/README.md

 - importing and reviewing the extracted datasets
 - checking data structure and data types
+- identifying and removing duplicate records in the airport rides dataset
 - identifying the **top 10 neighborhoods** by average drop-offs
 - creating visualizations for taxi company ride counts
 - creating visualizations for top neighborhoods by drop-offs